Byron Lewis: UniWorld Group

 Founded by Lewis in 1969, UniWorld was one of a handful of Black-owned ad agencies to emerge in the post-civil rights era.
 UniWorld, along with Burrell Communications and Mingo-Jones Advertising, helped legitimize Blacks “as equal consumers and equal citizens,” according to Lewis.

 When MGM and Stax Records hired Lewis in 1971 to promote the Black action movie Shaft, Lewis proposed that the key to the campaign was talking directly to Black folks in an authentic, colloquial voice.
 Lewis created a series of radio spots around one of the soundtrack's most memorable lyrics: “They say this cat Shaft is a bad mother / Shut your mouth / But I’m talkin’ ’bout Shaft / Then we can dig it.”
 He also organized an elaborate multi-city promotional tour with advance screenings and after-parties where people from the local Black communities mingled with the film's cast and crew.
 On hand were director Gordon Parks, star Richard Roundtree and composer Isaac Hayes, whose “Theme from Shaft” won the Academy Award for best original song.
 Lewis spent months on the road promoting the movie.
 Lewis later said, in reference to his marketing strategy for the film, “I put the whole campaign in major markets talking to Black consumers ...
 It was about word of mouth, and where does the word of mouth come from on this project?
 The barbershops, hair salons and on the streets.”
 This strategy involved plastering major urban areas with the Shaft movie poster, designed by Bill Allen, UniWorld's first creative and art director.

-Lewis drew on his knowledge of Black culture to obtain corporate accounts.
-When an executive of Avon — whose cosmetics were sold door to door by “Avon Ladies” — asked him, “What is it we can do with you?”
-Lewis replied, “I can tell you who your best customers are,” and went on to explain that, “the Avon Lady is, by far, the most popular person in the Black community because the average Black person could not go shopping in department stores for the kinds of products that we find in your line.”